rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 |[between 1600 and 1700] |century certain|
 |[between 1600 and 1700?] |probable century|

-### 5.33.355 Date of manufacture in multipart monographs
+### 5.33.355 Date of manufacture in multiple unit resources

-<a name="5.33.355.1">5.33.355.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of manufacture of the volume, part, or fascicle published first and the date of manufacture of the volume, part, or fascicle published last, and connect them with a hyphen.
+<a name="5.33.355.1">5.33.355.1</a> In describing a manifestation consisting of multiple units published over a number of years, transcribe the date of manufacture of the unit published first and the date of manufacture of the unit published last, and connect them with a hyphen.

-<a name="5.33.355.2">5.33.355.2</a> Record the date of each volume in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if considered important.
-Such a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [5.34.36.8](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.8)).
+<a name="5.33.355.2">5.33.355.2</a> Record the date of each unit in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if considered important.
+Such a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) is particularly useful when the order of manufacture does not correspond to the order of the unit numeration (see [5.34.36.8](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.8)).

 ### 5.33.356 Date of manufacture on part pages